Deonna Purrazzo: Championship reigns (2022–2023)

 On the January 9, 2023 episode of Impact!, Purrazzo confronted Gisele Shaw for mentioning Chelsea Green.
-Shaw got a bowl of food and was about to throw it at Purrazzo but she saw it coming and threw it all over Shaw’s face.
-Purrazzo thought it was hilarious turning face in the process, so Santino Marella stepped in and said that they could settle their differences at No Surrender.
-On February 24, 2023 at the event, Purrazzo was defeated by Shaw.
-In March 2023, the rematch between Purrazzo and Shaw was is set to take place at Sacrifice.
+Shaw got a bowl of food and was about to throw it at Purrazzo but she saw it coming and threw it all over Shaw's face.
+Purrazzo thought it was hilarious, turning face in the process, so Santino Marella stepped in and said that they could settle their differences at No Surrender.
+On February 24, 2023, at the event, Purrazzo was defeated by Shaw.
+In March 2023, the rematch between Purrazzo and Shaw was set to take place at Sacrifice.
+On March 24, Purrazzo defeated Shaw in a rematch at Sacrifice.
+Six days later at Multiverse United, Purrazzo defeated Masha Slamovich, Miyu Yamashita and Shaw, who Purrazzo pinned, in a four-way match to be added to Impact Knockouts World Championship match at Rebellion.